truj1ll0/mkdocs-help-center/docs/classy-live/mobile-app.md

     You can only use the mobile app once accepted into the beta program.
 If you’ve already signed up, we’ll notify your organization when you can download the app.

+## Log in

+Once accepted into the program and downloaded the app, you can log in to begin managing your events.

+To access your Classy Live account:

+1. Enter your Classy email address and password
+2. Tap **Sign in**

 ## M2 card reader

 As part of the mobile app beta program, you can purchase Stripe's Reader M2 through Classy Live.